MarkWattsBoomi/ui-component-device-detector/README.md

 You can add attributes to the component to control it's appearance: -

 - Title  - String - A string to display in the title bar of the component.

+- ApiKey - String - Your google maps API key - it wont work without this!

+- ShowCurrentLocation - boolean - if true then a marker for the current location is added to the map

+- CurrentLocationLabel - String - The label to be shown when howering the Current Location marker (if shown)